blongden73/macrame/_posts/2020-06-01-fernanda-cozzi-•-type-designer.md

     \

     **We can agree or disagree**, but companies like Apple, Google, Netflix and Spotify doing so is definitely and interesting proof to her point.
+  section4: >-
+    > "Managing ideas from Argentina while producing in Europe.
+So fun and challenging"

+    >

+    > \- On Macramé Network

+    **But she’s not only a letter fan.
+She’s also a devoted teacher.**\

+    Both to her post-graduate students, her previous students at ​Universidad de Buenos Aires and also the people she works with.\

+    \

+    **And that shaped her working network.**\

+    “I mostly work with students and former students of mine.
+That’s my trusted network”.\

+    Yes, she loves teaching.
+Even if it’s not a class.\

+    \

+    **That’s what she loves the most about working with Macramé.** ​There’s a lot of people involved on every single project and you get to learn a lot, and teach a lot to your pairs.\

+    \

+    **​And that was something she could see working** on the identity design for Pizzería Al-4.
+On which she (and the team) had to think the whole project from scratch.
+Concepts, ideas, deliverables, etc. With absolute freedom to come up with innovative ideas, from the menu to the card holder and other assets.\

+    \

+    “The most difficult part was managing ideas, tests and drafts from Argentina while producing in Europe.
+It was so fun and challenging.”
 ---